 Overheating may also get your computer stuck in a reboot loop.
 As such, you have to check if your CPU is working properly.
 It would be best to remove the dust from your CPU, ensuring that the fan and its surrounding areas are clean.
 After this, turn on your computer and check if the issue has been resolved.

-It is possible that your computer has been infected by a virus or malware – which is why it could keep on restarting.
+Your computer may have been infected by a virus or malware – which is why it could keep on restarting.
 You can run a complete virus scan by using Windows Defender.
 On the other hand, if you want a more comprehensive virus/malware check, you can use Antivirus software as well.

 The final word is, Windows auto-restart tendencies while playing videos does indicate underlying issues, however most of them are addressed and fixed easily without too much hassle, as demonstrated in the various methods discussed in the guide.